top of page

 At BioSweep® UK, our services are designed to support:

-All sampling is carried out using best-practice methods, with results analysed by an independent UKAS accredited laboratory, providing clear and actionable reporting.
+All sampling is carried out using best-practice methods.
+Results are analysed by an independent UKAS accredited laboratory, providing clear and actionable reporting.

 Conclusion